 Questions this review will answer

-HESA has identified a range of initial questions that should be answered by this review.
-Through debate and consultation, the review will construct a compelling business case for change.What data will be made accessible by the SBEE Act, and in what ways can they be used?
+HESA has identified a range of initial questions that should be answered by this review, and these have been endorsed and extended by the Strategic-level group that is steering the review.
+Through debate and consultation, the review will construct a compelling business case for change.

+How can we better understand the career paths taken by students?
+Special focus should be given to better understanding the volatility that attends early stages of a career in some industry sectors, and to the impacts of part-time study on careers.

+How can we incorporate more self-assessment by students about value or satisfaction with HE?
+We should move to a basket of outcomes indicators, rather than a single definition of success.

+What can be done to enhance our understanding of the skills that students are developing during their HE study, and transferring to use in the workplace?

+How can be better understand students’ motivations for their job/career and study choices?

+What data will be made accessible by the SBEE Act, and in what ways can they be used?

-How might the availability of HMRC data inform our other requirements for information about leavers from higher education?
+How might the availability of HMRC data and other linked data inform our other requirements for information about leavers from higher education?

 What student data might be required to contextualise destinations data?
 For instance, better data on placements or study patterns.

+How can we better focus on the experiences of international students, and how should we collect data from or about leavers domiciled overseas following HE?

 What are our remaining needs for post-study survey information, if any?

+How can we usefully present data to students in personalised and interactive ways to help them make study and careers choices?

+What can be done to ensure that UK-wide comparability and consistency is retained?

 What methodological improvements can we make to reduce costs, and to improve consistency?
-Consideration should be given to the benefits of centralisation.
+Consideration should be given to the benefits of centralisation and independence.

 How complete a picture should the data provide?